lorikayman/RebisTheory/rebis_theory.md

 But there is also a different connotation.
 If gunslingers are Isorians, this would mean that they had interacted with Underworld, which would not be forgotten as long as specie exists, as seen by previous iteration of Underworld interacting with the material realm.
 Shadow damage in that regard remains more as vague as it was for other civilizations when compared to definitive state of elemental damage as thoroughly studied and attributed to base alchemical elements as status effects.

 The lack of awareness of Underworld for modern-day Isorians makes it seem to us that they did not encounter Underworld.
 But, _as we discussed [earlier](#spiral-wardens-and-trojans-similarity-part-1), Spiral Wardens design-wise are ones to be the foundation for the trojans of the Legion of Ur_, so at some point a _prolonged connection was established_.
 At the same time Valkyries are required to seal those trojans.
-There is also Fallen Valkyrian, whose deeds had him exiled.
+There is also Fallen Valkyrian, whose deeds had him banished (`A cursed suit of armor once worn by a celestial being cast down from paradise` - [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen)).
 Due to that we see a connection between all of 3 parties:

 - Isorians would encounter Underworld by the time of Spiral Order or at least Spiral Wardens were present, with the latter corrupted to trojans.
 - Trojans are sealed in the Underworld by Valkyries.
 Trojans are created from Wardens by Underworld.